Analysis of Concurrent Delay on Construction Claims

 5. FACTORS THAT INFLUENCE THE IDENTIFICATION AND QUANTIFICATION OF CONCURRENT DELAY

-Factors that influence the identification and quantification of concurrent delay include the following:
+Factors that influence the identification and quantification of concurrent construction delay claims include the following:

 - Whether concurrency is determined literally or functionally;